Recommendations for oral examination

 Oral exams require a high level of planning and a well thought out strategy in order for students to have a fair and correct assessment.
 Some teachers have moved away from oral exams as a result of being affected by the way a student presents (for example, body language, or that they find themselves answering for the student because they find the student's silence uncomfortable).
 Teachers should therefore consider the following two questions before they choose to convert to oral examinations:

-- Is there risk that I will be subjective in my assessment of the student?
+- How do I handle the risk that I will be subjective in my assessment of the student?

-- If the student cannot answer, is there a risk that I will help the student with the answer?
+- How do I handle the risk that I will help a student that doesn't answer towards the answer?

 If you have answered yes to either of those questions you should probably not choose to use an oral examination.